Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: 6G END-TO-END SYSTEM DESIGN FOR THE COOPERATING MOBILE ROBOTS USE CASE

-The final list of the 82 selected enablers can be found in Annex-C of \cite{hexa_D25}.
-The KG method can be utilized similarly to design the 6G E2E system for other use cases.
-Note that, it is envisioned that a large proportion of the enablers will be the same for different use cases.
-For example, enablers such as AI-native air interface or LoTAF , which provision high throughput, low latency and increased trust, are necessary and beneficial for any use case.
+With this background, the KG method can be utilized similarly to design the 6G E2E system for other use cases.
+For example, immersive XR can be modeled through stringent throughput/latency requirements, while remote healthcare can be modeled through high reliability and trust requirements, and the same KG pruning and KVI analysis workflow can be applied by updating the requirement inputs accordingly.
+In general, it is envisioned that a large proportion of the enablers will be the same for different use cases.
+Enablers such as AI-native air interface or LoTAF , which provision high throughput, low latency and increased trust, are necessary and beneficial for any use case.
 Hence, such enablers will form a common set of enablers that will transcend multiple use cases.
 On the other hand, enablers such as 6G-based sensing will be of utility in certain use cases, such as the one under discussion in this section, while being of reduced importance for use cases such as mobile broadband services.
+However, deriving a detailed common set of enablers across multiple use cases is beyond the scope of this paper and is left as future work.